Sterile these stones

 Of all he has done?

-We are busy working to bring Walter de la Mare's "The Corner Stone" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Walter de la Mare's "The Corner Stone" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

-While you wait for our complete interpretation, we invite you to explore other musical arrangements in our gallery or learn more about Walter de la Mare's life and contributions to literature.
+In the meantime, I invite you to explore the poem's themes, structure, and meaning.
+You can also check out the home page for other musical arrangements or learn more about Walter de la Mare's life and contributions to literature.

 Check back soon to experience how "The Corner Stone" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.